 Frederick Stichnoth, President

-, wearing green and holding up the "Challenge Every Child" signs we handed out.
+Board of Education meeting, wearing green and holding up the "Challenge Every Child" signs we handed out.
 Your presence made an impact.
 (That's Superintendent Jerry Weast at right, surveying the overflow crowd that included advocates for music education, Edison/Wheaton, charter school, media specialists and others.)

-We also want to thank GTA parent Lisa Silverberg -- with her son holding that great big green sign right next to her! -- for her strong testimony
+We also want to thank GTA parent Lisa Silverberg -- with her son holding that great big green sign right next to her! -- for her strong testimony.

 Special thanks go to MCCPTA President Kristin Trible for her leadership.
 She reached out and gave incisive testimony.
 Many thanks also to MCCPTA Gifted Child sub-Committee Chair Michelle Gluck for her testimony, as well as MCCPTA Curriculum ChairTed Willard for his work.